 Career Center Stipends

-Undergraduate students can apply for a merit award, up to $1,000, or a need-based award, up to $3000.
-Award amounts are determined by several factors including, but not limited to, number of weeks working, hours per week, location, budget and financial need.’
+Undergraduate students can apply for a merit award, up to $1,000, or a need-based award, up to $3,000.
+Award amounts are determined by several factors including, but not limited to, number of weeks working, hours per week, location, budget and financial need.
+Financial need status is determined by the Office of Student Financial Services.

 The following are not eligible to receive a stipend: